 Let G be a connected real semisimple Lie group with finite center, and H a closed (not necessarily, reductive) subgroup with at most finitely many connected components.
+(It is easy to see that the results of this article remain true if we replace connected semisimple Lie groups G by linear reductive groups.)

 We consider the following two geometric conditions:

-- (HP) There exists an open H-orbit on the real flag variety G/P. - (HB) There exists an open H_c -orbit on the complex flag variety G_c/B .
+- (HP) There exists an open H-orbit on the real flag variety G/P. - (HB) There exists an open $H_c$ -orbit on the complex flag variety $G_c/B$ .